Multi-RoI Human Mesh Recovery with Camera Consistency and Contrastive Losses: Experiments

 \subsection{Ablation Study}

 In this section, we conduct ablation studies on the core design ideas of our method.
-All the following ablation studies are performed on the COCO training dataset and tested on 3DPW, if not otherwise specified.
+All the following ablation studies are performed on the COCO training dataset and tested on 3DPW following previous literature \cite{kocabas2021pare, li2022cliff}, if not otherwise specified.

-\textbf{Core Components.} Our method is composed of three major components: contrastive learning module (CLM), crop-aware fusion module (CAF), and camera consistency loss (CamLoss).
-To show the effect of each component, we remove each of them at a time while maintaining the other two components.
-See in Table~\ref{tab:ablation-components} that removing any component incurs a large performance drop.
-Furthermore, we remove all the three components, making our method degenerate to CLIFF.
-Our method with two of the three components can outperform CLIFF.
+\textbf{Ablation on Design Components.} Our method is composed of three major components: RoI-aware fusion module (RAF), camera consistency loss ($\mathcal{L}_{cam}$) and contrastive loss ($\mathcal{L}_{cont}$).
+To show the effect of each component, we remove each of them at a time while maintaining the other two components (ablations of removing two components are provided in the Supp.).
+Table~\ref{tab:ablation-components} shows that removing any component incurs an apparent performance drop.
+Especially, when we drop $\mathcal{L}_{cam}$, the MPJPE increases by 3mm while PA-MPJPE stays low, indicating that $\mathcal{L}_{cam}$ assists to predict more accurate mesh orientation by improving cameras.

+\textbf{Importance of Relative Relation and Positional Encoding.} As discussed in Section~\ref{subsec: RAF}, we rely on relative relation for the RoI-aware feature fusion (also denoted as RAF), and the relation is computed based on the positional encoding (PE) of the bounding boxes.
+Both of them are critical to our method, as shown in Table~\ref{tab:importance-of-rpe}: (1) $\mathbf{h}_*\oplus$ NULL: concatenating nothing, \ie, using only feature $\mathbf{h}_*$ for computing relation weights, where $*$ is a number in $[1,M]$.
+(2) $\mathbf{h}_*\oplus\gamma(\mathbf{B}_*)$: simply concatenating PE of the corresponding boundingbox.
+(3) $\mathbf{h}_*\oplus\gamma_{m*}$: concatenating relative PE $\gamma_{m*}$ for computing $m^{th}$ fused feature.
+We also test the above three setups with different length of PE, denoted as $L$.
+As seen, using relative PE with $L=32$ yields the best results.

+We also implemented RAF by performing self attention \cite{vaswani2017attention} on $M$ tokens of $\{\mathbf{h}_m\oplus\gamma(\mathbf{B}_m)\}_{m=1}^M$.
+Here we can only concatenate PE but not relative PE, since there is only $M$ tokens but we have $M^2$ relative relations (see supplemental material for details).
+Results are shown in Figure~\ref{fig:comparison between sa and RAF}, where our relative-PE based scheme \ie, RAF, outperforms the self-attention approach.

-\textbf{Number of Crops.} An interesting point is how the number of crops influences the regression accuracy.
-We conduct an ablation study that gradually increases the number of input crops in Table \ref{tab:ablation-crop-number}.
-As seen, the accuracy is consistently increased as the number of input crops increases.
-Experiments of inputting 6 or more crops are not conducted due to memory limit.
-We find that as the crop number increases, the $\mathcal{L}_{2D}$ loss per crop increases too, but we obtain higher regression accuracy.
-This may indicate that inputting more crops prevents the network from over-fitting problem.
+\textbf{Number of RoIs.} We conduct an ablation study that gradually increases the number of input RoIs in Table \ref{tab:ablation-crop-number}.
+As seen, the accuracy is consistently increased as the number of input RoIs increases.
+Experiments of inputting 6 or more RoIs are not conducted due to memory limit.
+We find that as the RoI number increases, the loss $\mathcal{L}_{2D}$ in Eq.~\ref{eq:loss_overall} increases while higher regression accuracy can be obtained.
+This indicates that inputting more RoIs may prevent the network from over-fitting.